 10. Tomato Paste

-For folks who are unclear, tomato paste and tomato sauce are not the same thing.
-The one thing that separates these two comes from their preparation.
+For folks who are unclear, this and tomato sauce are not the same thing.
+One of those things setting tomato paste and tomato sauce apart is their preparation.
 Tomato sauce is a seasoned puree, whereas tomato paste is a thick tomato concentrate.

 Since it’s simply the concentrated form of tomatoes, in essence, it’s safe to say tomato paste is a healthy option to use in place of ketchup.
 Nutritionally, you get plenty of benefits as that of fresh tomatoes.